Showing posts sorted by relevance for query problem of evil. Sort by date Show all posts

 If we throw out illegitimate ad hoc hypotheses then the logical problem remains.
 The kill or be killed law of predation still has no resolution, nor do other natural evils.
 For this problem must be solved with integrity for it to be solved at all.

 Lastly, Dr. Kyle Johnson has argued it's impossible to have a justified belief in demons.
 So if it's impossible to have a justified belief in demons then Plantinga's Free Will Defense fails.
 But wait!
-There's more...
+See below for more...

 Reasonable Doubt About the Problem of Evil/Needless Suffering As A Test